DollarLiquidity.com

 Practical Recommendation

 Do not pick one over the other.
 Monitor both daily on DollarLiquidity.com and pay attention to when they confirm each other.
-The highest-conviction liquidity signals come from alignment: both TGA falling and ONRRP draining simultaneously.
-When they diverge, the signal is weaker and patience is warranted.
+The strongest signal now comes from TGA and the Fed balance sheet aligning while ONRRP is in an active depletion-transition phase; once ONRRP is low and stable, it should stop dominating the score.

 Use the indicator detail pages to check z-scores and percentiles for both.
 If both are above the 70th percentile (historically high), liquidity is tight.
 If both are below the 30th percentile, conditions are loose.
 Divergence between the two creates a neutral signal that requires patience.